 is for some a heroic defender of precious freedoms, but for others he’s an impertinent embarrassment.
-On 2 December 2011, Huw Spanner sat in the winter sunshine with him outside a Westminster coffee shop and found him wanting out.
+On 2 December 2011, Huw Spanner sat in the winter sunshine with the sometime leader of the UK Independence Party outside a Westminster coffee shop and found him wanting out.

 Photography: Andrew Firth